What is Geocaching?

 How does it work?

 The co-ordinates navigate you to the place where a cache is hidden.
 Once there, you need to start searching.
 Just ask yourself, ‘where would I hide something here?’
 Once you find a geocache, open it up and sign the logbook to tell others you have found it.
-You may discover some small items inside the geocache such as little toys, trinkets, keychains, etc. If you take something from the cache, the general rule is to leave something of equal or greater value.
+If you take something from the cache, the general rule is to leave something of equal or greater value.
 When you’re done, place the container back exactly how you found it and share your experience online with the rest of the geocaching community.

 There are caches placed on many of the Somerset Wildlife Trust reserves which you will be able to find via the geocaching.com website.
 However, because some reserves have fragile ecosystems or wildlife that could be disturbed by geocaching we operate a traffic light system.